-- Accelerate Your Learning:

-Are some of the classes that you had wanted to take full?
+- Accelerate Your Learning: - Are some of the classes that you had wanted to take full?
 Are you short of credits?
 Undecided about your major?
 Take classes at Northeast Wisconsin Technical College to expedite your degree by maximizing the number of credits you can earn each semester. - Create a Flexible Schedule: Some classes can be taken Online, Technical College of the Air, or in an Accelerated format to fit your lifestyle.

-Accelerated classes typically only meet one evening a week for six or eight weeks.
-Some classes are even offered on weekends. - Available Online Classes: Written Communication, Intro to Psychology, Developmental Psychology, Economics, Intro to Sociology, Contemporary
+Accelerated classes typically only meet one evening a week for seven weeks.
+Some classes are even offered on weekends. - Available Online Classes: Intro to Psychology, Developmental Psychology, Economics, Intro to Sociology, Contemporary American Society, Intro to Amer Government, English Composition 1, English Composition 2, Oral/Interpersonal Comm, Intermediate Algebra with

-CATALOG NO. 10-806-154 OR DESCRIPTION General Physics 1 CREDITS 4

-10-806-134 10-804-118 General Chemistry Intermediate Algebra with Appl 4 4

-10-809-172 Intro to Diversity Studies 3

-10-809-166 Intro to Ethics: Theory & App 3

-10-801-198 OR Speech 3

-10-801-196 Oral/Interpersonal Comm 3

-10-801-197 Technical Reporting 3

-10-801-195 Written Communication 3

-Complete three co urses (nine credits) in at least two areas of t he following:

-AREA ONE:

-10-809-159 Abnormal Psychology 3

-10-809-188 Developmental Psychology 3

-10-809-198 Intro to Psychology 3

-10-809-199 Psychology Of Human Relations 3

-AREA TWO:

-10-809-195 Economics 3

-AREA THREE:

-10-809-196 Intro to Sociology 3

-10-809-197 Contemporary Amer Society 3

-10-809-122 Intro to Amer Government 3

-CERTIFICATE TOTAL 32
+CATALOG NO. 10-801-136 10-801-185 10-801-198 OR DESCRIPTION CR English Composition 1 English Composition 2 Speech 3 3 3 10-801-196 10-804-118 OR Oral/Interpersonal Comm Intermediate Algebra with Apps 3 4 10-804-195 OR College Algebra with Apps 3 10-804-189 10-806-154 OB Introductory Statistics General Physics 1 3 4 10-806-134 10-809-166 10-809-172 General Chemistry Intro to Ethics: Theory & App Intro to Diversity Studies 4 3 3 Complete three cou urses (nine credits) in at least two areas of the fo llowing: AREA ONE: 10-809-159 10-809-188 10-809-198 10-809-199 Abnormal Psychology Developmental Psychology Intro to Psychology Psychology Of Human Relations 3 3 3 3 AREA TWO: 10-809-195 Economics 3 AREA THREE:

-American Society, Intro to Amer Government, Technical Reporting, Oral/Interpersonal Comm, Intermediate Algebra with Applications, Intro to Ethics, Psychology of Human Relations, Abnormal Psychology and Intro to Diversity Studies.
+Applications, Intro to Ethics, Psychology of Human Relations, Abnormal Psychology and Intro to Diversity Studies.

-- Technical College of the Air Classes: Economics, Intro to Psychology, Intro to Sociology, Developmental Psychology, Abnormal Psychology, Intro to Diversity Studies, Written Communication, Oral/ Interpersonal Comm and Technical Reporting. - Accelerated Classes: Economics, Contemporary American Society, Intro to Ethics, Intro to Diversity Studies, Psychology of Human Relations, Speech, Oral/Interpersonal Comm.
+• Technical College of the Air Classes: Economics, Intro to Psychology, Intro to Sociology, Developmental Psychology, Abnormal Psychology, Intro to Diversity Studies, English Composition 1, Oral/Interpersonal Comm.

+Intro to Sociology